Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Machine Learning for Predictive Provisioning

 In the simplest model training and testing example, dataset $D$ is partitioned into the training and test datasets, with the training dataset used to optimize the unknown parameters of the ML model of choice, and the test dataset used to evaluate the model's accuracy.
 In the literature, various ML models are examined and compared for the network traffic prediction problem (e.g., DNNs, LSTMs, etc.), and these are analytically discussed in Section~\ref{model}.

 Specifically, irrespective of the underlying ML model of choice, the goal of the training phase is to obtain a model that accurately associates the input patterns to their corresponding labels.
 Hence, during training, an optimization algorithm (e.g., Adam~\cite{kingma2017adam}) measures the accuracy achieved so far, through a loss function, updating the model parameters until the loss is sufficiently minimized.
 In regression analysis, mean absolute error (MAE) and mean squared error (MSE) are the loss functions commonly applied, while other loss function are also possible [e.g., Mean Squared Logarithmic Error (MSLE)].
-Further, the asymmetrically weighted sum of absolute errors loss function was recently considered in~\cite{9748600} to approximate a quantile ML model that predicts traffic demand values according to a predetermined certainty threshold (i.e., instead of an ML model that predicts mean response traffic demand values).
-That is, quantile ML models take into consideration the model uncertainty.
 Subsequently, after training, the accuracy of the model is evaluated over the patterns of the test dataset.
 Common measures of accuracy are the MAE, MSE, the Root Mean Squared Error (RMSE), and the Mean Absolute Percentage Error (MAPE).